Observability & storage¶

 from kavalai.workflow import WorkflowEngine

-engine = WorkflowEngine.from_yaml(workflow_yaml, storage=storage)
+engine = WorkflowEngine.from_yaml(workflow_yaml, agent_service=service)

 The tables¶